 Whether the Lifetime ISA works for you as a pension — as an alternative or complementary savings option — is complicated, and depends on several factors.

 You will need to consider your personal situation, your employment and your tax status.
-We cover the key points here; if you’re unsure, please seek independent financial advice.
+We cover the key points here; if you’re unsure, please seek financial advice.

 Lifetime ISAs and pensions are taxed differently.